AWKehoe/ud036_StarterCode/README.md

 2. entertainment.py
 3. fresh_tomatoes.py

+Note a new feature has been added to display the Movie storyline as a tooltip when the mouse hovers over the movie poster image.

 ### media.py
 This contains a Movie class that can be used to generate an instance object of a movie.
 The Movie class has 4 instance variables: